 ALA Division Presidents’ Programs

 An additional opportunity to be inspired by thought leaders in programs hosted by ALA divisions, open to all conference attendees.
-In 2013, these include so far: ALCTS President’s Program with Erin McKean, founder of wordnik.com; ACRL/LLAMA joint Presidents’ Program with executive coach and leadership expert Dr. Karol M. Wasylyshyn; AASL President’s Program with nationally awarded education writer Jonathan Kozol; ALSC President's Program where Oren Slozberg, Executive Director of Visual Thinking Strategies, will invite audience participation as he introduces this powerful method of engaging with pictures; and RUSA President’s Program with Lee Rainie, Director of the Pew Internet and American Life Project.
+In 2013, these include so far: ALCTS President’s Program with Erin McKean, founder of wordnik.com; ACRL/LLAMA joint Presidents’ Program with executive coach and leadership expert Dr. Karol M. Wasylyshyn; AASL President’s Program with the 2013 National Superintendent of the Year Mark Edwards; ALSC President's Program where Oren Slozberg, Executive Director of Visual Thinking Strategies, will invite audience participation as he introduces this powerful method of engaging with pictures; and RUSA President’s Program with Lee Rainie, Director of the Pew Internet and American Life Project.

 Closing General Session and Inaugural Event